 This guide takes you through the creation of a write-behind pipeline.

-Write-behind: An RDI policy and pipeline to synchronize the data in a Redis DB with some downstream data store.
+Write-behind: RDI pipeline to synchronize the data in a Redis DB with some downstream data store.
 You can think about it as a pipeline that starts with change data capture (CDC) events for a Redis database and then filters, transforms, and maps the data to the target data store data structure.

 Target: The data store to which the write-behind pipeline connects and writes data.